Comparison of semi-supervised deep learning algorithms for audio classification: Audio data augmentation

 \subsection{Audio signal augmentation methods}

-For supervised learning, MM and FM, we use three different augmentations: Occlusion, StretchPadCrop, and CutOutSpec.
-During training, one of these augmentations is randomly applied to each sample.
+We tested several audio augmentation techniques and retained three of them: \textit{Occlusion}, \textit{CutOut}~\cite{devries2017improved}, and \textit{Speed Perturbation}~\cite{ko2015audio}.
+In addition to the three selected augmentations described below, we also tried to add uniform noise on the log-mel spectrograms, invert the mel frequency axis and the time axis, but no gains were observed with these techniques.

-\begin{itemize} \item \textbf{Occlusion}: applied to the raw audio signal, Occlusion consists of setting a segment of the file to zero.
-The size of the segment is randomly chosen to a user-defined maximum size.
+\begin{itemize} \item \textit{Occlusion}: applied to the raw audio signal, \textit{Occlusion} consists of setting a segment of the waveform to zero.
+The size of the segment is randomly chosen up to a user-defined maximum size.
 The position of the segment is also chosen randomly.

-\item \textbf{StretchPadCrop}: also applied to the raw audio signal, StretchPadCrop consists of up-sampling or down-sampling the signal.
-The rate with which the signal is modified is chosen randomly within a predefined interval.
-The resulting augmented file is either shorter or longer.
-It is then necessary to apply zero padding or cropping to keep the shape of the samples constant.

-\item \textbf{CutOutSpec}: applied to the log-mel-spectrogram, CutOutSpec sets the values within a random rectangle area with the -80 dB value, which corresponds to the silence energy level in our spectrograms.
-The length and width of the removed sections are randomly chosen from a predefined interval and depend on the spectrogram size. \end{itemize}
+\item \textit{CutOut}: applied to the log-mel spectrograms, CutOut sets the values within a random rectangle area with the -80 dB value, which corresponds to the silence energy level in our spectrograms.
+The length and width of the removed sections are randomly chosen from a predefined interval and depend on the spectrogram size.

-To select and tune these augmentations, we trained on GSC several Wide ResNet28-2 models~\cite{zagoruyko2017wide}, which architecture will be described in details in Section~\ref{ssec:models}.
-During training, a different augmentation was applied to the input data with a 100\% chance.
-We ran a grid search to tune the parameter values for each augmentation.
-In addition to the three augmentations described above, we also tried to apply uniform noise on the log-Mel spectrograms, invert the Mel-band axis or the time axis, and apply a frequency and time dropout.
-Table~\ref{table:augments} details the different augmentations we tested.
+\item \textit{Speed Perturbation}: we resample the raw audio signal up (nearest-neighbor upsampling) or down (decimation) according to a rate chosen randomly within a predefined interval.
+The resulting waveform is either shorter or longer.
+Padding or cropping is randomly applied at the start and the end of the stretched signal to keep the signal duration constant.